limonte/limonte/README.md

  - Top 1% StackOverflow user ([profile](https://stackoverflow.com/users/1331425/limon-monte?tab=profile)).
  - 18+ years in webdev, 7+ years in TypeScript, 5+ years in React.
  - contact me via sweetalert2@gmail.com

----

-If for some weird reason, you want to support my work, here's the way: https://github.com/sponsors/limonte